 A rustic gated entrance

 way leads you into the

 Lane Conservation Area.

 A very welcoming entrance into the Bates Lane Conservation Area!

 learn how to keep safe when hunting season hiking!

-Directions: from route 3A north enter Scituate.
 At the 2nd blinking yellow light take a right on Booth Hill Rd.
 Follow to the end and take a right on Thomas Clapp Rd.
-Shortly down the road signs pointing to the Bates Lane parking lead you to a small parking area on the left.
+Shortly down the road signs pointing to Bates Lane.
+Follow down this gravel lane toward the end where a newer parking area has been created.

 Continuing on Clapp Rd. at the intersection with Cedar St. at the fork the Mt.
 Hope Improvement Society building sits with parking to access the Litchfield Preserve portion of Bates Conservation.

 2nd lot: 3-4 vehicles